 At DiBella Law Offices, P.C., we understand that any injury is frightening and can have life-altering implications.
 We know that neurological injuries can be especially devastating to a victim and loved ones.
 And we also understand that diagnosing neurological injuries can be difficult, which makes proving these injuries in a court of law challenging.
 Many injuries and illnesses have definite signs and symptoms, but neurological injuries can affect people differently.

-However, with nearly two decades of experience as a Massachusetts personal injury firm, DiBella Law Offices, P.C., will work diligently to secure fair and full compensation for your neurological injuries that were caused by another person.
+However, with nearly two decades of experience as a Methuen personal injury firm, DiBella Law Offices, P.C., will work diligently to secure fair and full compensation for your neurological injuries that were caused by another person.

 There are several types of neurological injuries that can occur.
 In almost every case the injury is caused by a sudden blow to the head.
 The amount of force exerted on impact often determines the type and severity of the injury.